Babysitting Rates in 2022: How Much To Pay Per Hour

 3. Your child’s age and level of independence

-Babysitters may charge more for younger children that need constant adult supervision or assistance with things like diapers, taking medicine, and feeding themselves.
-Be aware if your child has any special needs that might justify boosting a sitter’s rate.
+Babysitters may charge more for younger children that need more adult supervision or assistance with things like diapers, taking medicine, and feeding themselves.
+In some cases, babysitters may also charge more to watch a child with special needs if they require additional care.

 4. Time of the day